Natural Farming teaches you how to manage any size farm without the use of common chemicals and pesticides used on most farms.

 To learn more about composting, bookmark our site or sign up to the newsletter and I’ll let you know when I publish that post on how our compost pile is set up.

-Summary: Get Started With Natural Farming Today
+You Can Get Started With Natural Farming Today!

 Whether growing herbs and vegetables on your balcony in pots, or running a full scale farm that supports your family, anyone can practice KNF techniques.